“Long Term Equestrian Development”. Sounds fancy. But what does it have to do with you?

 A lot!
 Please read on!

-Every person who picks up a pair of reins has taken her first step along the equestrian Pathway.
-This Pathway details the progression of a rider from his or her very first experience all the way to the Olympic podium.
-Each rider decides how far along the pathway s/he’ll travel, but the journey has been mapped out to ensure safe and successful learning.
+Every person who picks up a pair of reins has taken their first step along the equestrian Pathway.
+This Pathway details the progression of a rider from their very first experience all the way to the Olympic podium.
+Each rider decides how far along the pathway they’ll travel, but the journey has been mapped out to ensure safe and successful learning.

 One of the components of the Pathway is the Long Term Equestrian Development program.
 Started nationwide in 2007, this program takes riders from their current lesson program and guides them through a set of specialized lessons, training sessions, and off-horse seminars, taking them further along the Pathway and into a Team competition experience.